olavidz01-dev/Food-Delivery-Business-Intelligence-Dashboard-Revenue-Operations-Customer-Analytics-Power-BI-/README.md

 ---

 ## Approach & Methodology
-This project was developed entirely using **PostgreSQL and Microsoft Power BI**, covering the full analytics workflow — from data cleaning and transformation to modeling, analysis, and visualization.
+This project was developed entirely using **PostgreSQL and Microsoft Power BI**, covering the full analytics workflow, from data cleaning and transformation to modeling, analysis, and visualization.
 The objective was to analyze Swoop’s food delivery performance, focusing on revenue trends, customer segmentation and retention, and operational efficiency.

 1️⃣ Data Cleaning & Transformation **(PostgreSQL)**